-This is the most difficult of all the ways of knowing how the narcissist is telling the truth because you can’t know you’re being told a partial truth any more than you know you’re being told a whole truth.
+This is the most difficult of all the ways of deciphering the narcissist’s lies from the truth, because you can’t know you’re being told a partial truth any more than you know you’re being told a whole truth.

 Knowledge is power, however.
 Once I realized that he was doing this at all, it helped me to realize that was why sometimes I could not decide whether he was telling the truth or lying.
 A partial truth is still a lie.

-If I was trying to figure out whether something was really true and it didn’t fall into any of these other categories, then it was probably a partial truth.
+If I was trying to figure out whether something he said that didn’t make sense was really true and it didn’t fall into any of these other categories, then it was probably a partial truth.

 Especially in retrospect, I can see how a lot of things that had me confused probably contained a grain of truth that made it hard for me to pin him down to a lie because it was really a lie tied to a truth to help him tell it.